Frequently Asked Questions

 Jesus Christ, not man or any group of men, is the Head of each individual and each church.
 Therefore, pastors in GCC churches aspire to promote, not themselves, but Jesus Christ as the supreme authority in each of our lives.
 It is the desire of each GCC pastor that members are strong in their faith in God, obeying the Scriptures, following the leading of the Holy Spirit, and growing in their love for one another and for all people.
 Pastors in GCC churches aspire to be humble servants who have a genuine care for people in the church as well as faith-filled leaders who reach out to their communities with the love of Jesus Christ.
 Churches are led by a plurality of elder-pastors-men who possess the character qualities described in 1st Timothy 3:1-7 and Titus 1:5-9.
 (For a more detailed description of leaders in GCC, click here.)

 Our heart attitude in Great Commission Churches is to promote Jesus Christ as our leader.
 Jesus said, “Do not be called leaders; for One is your Leader, that is Christ.
 But the greatest among you shall be your servant” (Matthew 23:10,11).
-Therefore, we give glory to Jesus Christ, not a man or a group of men, for all the good that has been done in this movement of churches.
+Therefore, we give glory to Jesus Christ, not a man or a group of men, for all the good that has been done in GCC.

 Recognizing Jesus Christ as the Leader, there are hundreds of men who play a servant leader role within Great Commission Churches.
 Pastors in local churches provide leadership locally.
-Many of these men also serve other churches in their region as regional directors.
-These regional leaders make up around 25 members of the GCC National Leadership Council.
-As for the GCC national organization, the Executive Committee is John Hopler (Director), Rick Whitney (Assistant Director) and Dave Bovenmyer (Secretary.)
-The other board members are Doug Brown, Mark Darling, Matt Gordon, Brent Knox, John Meyer and Tom Short (GCC board).
+Many of these men also serve other churches in their geographical region.
+As for the GCC national organization, the Executive Committee is John Hopler (Administrative Director), Rick Whitney and Dave Bovenmyer.
+The other board members are Doug Brown, Matt Gordon, Brent Knox, Chris Martin, Robbie McAlister and Tom Short (GCC board).

 15. What is GCC's response to criticisms, past or present?